St Mary & St Margaret - Castle Bromwich Parish Church

 In 2016 the bellringers began a complete restoration of the bell installation.
 Unfortunately, the organ pump and its pipework stood in the way of the proposed drop of the bell ropes.

-Fortunately, the ringers were able to attract funding and were able to buy a new and silent pump for the organ which was placed on the gallery directly behind the instrument.
+Fortunately, the ringers were able to attract funding to buy a new and silent pump for the organ.
+This was placed on the gallery directly behind the instrument.
 A happy solution all round.

 This will be a major job!

-Essentially, the whole organ has to be taken apart so that all the connections can be made good and all the perished leather parts can be replaced to ensure that a stable and consistent supply of air is provided from the blower to the windchests and then to the other components.
-There are hundreds of slender lead pipes connecting the keyboard to the pipes and hundreds of pipes in the organ itself.
-Any faulty pipes will need to made good.
+The whole organ will be taken apart so that all the connections can be made good and all the perished leather parts will be replaced to ensure a stable and consistent supply of air from the blower to the windchests and then to the other components.
+There are hundreds of slender lead tubes connecting the keyboard to the pipes and hundreds of pipes in the organ itself.
+Any faulty pipes will be made good.

-Ours is one of only three Conacher organs which have kept the 150-year-old system of pneumatic control.
-The Organ Restoration Committee is committed to retaining this unusual surviving feature.
+As ours is one of only three Conacher organs which have kept the 150-year-old system of pneumatic control, the Organ Restoration Committee is committed to retaining this unusual surviving feature.

 St Mary & St Margaret